 “We bring the world together on one campus and, guided by the principles of the United Nations, we mentor peace makers and problem solvers.”

 Since being founded in 1988 to educate the children of UN staff, UNIS Hanoi has grown to become a school of more than 1,100 students from local and expat families living and working in the city.
-This not-for-profit school is divided between the elementary school (Discovery to Grade 5); middle school (Grades 6-8), and high school (Grades 9-12).
-At the helm, is head teacher Chip Barder who will leave UNIS Hanoi at the end of the 2017-18 academic year after 10 years at the school.
-There are four classes in every grade level, and class sizes remain low at 16-22 students.
+This not-for-profit school is divided between the elementary school (Discovery to Grade 5); middle school (Grades 6 – 8), and high school (Grades 9 – 12).
+At the helm is head teacher Jane McGee, whose previous experience includes working in international schools in Laos, Poland, and India.
+There are four classes in every grade level, and class sizes remain low at 16 – 22 students.